 As with all supplements, check with your doctor first before starting a multivitamin, especially if you have health problems or are taking any medications (eg. blood thinners).
 At your next checkup, take all of your supplements along so that your doctor can review and discuss whether you’re taking the right types and amounts.

-Make Your Daily Regimen
+Create Your Daily Multivitamin Regimen

 If your only supplement is the multivitamin, you can take it with any meal that’s convenient.
-However, if you are currently taking other supplements such as fish oil, calcium, magnesium, iron, zinc, or probiotics, refer to the diagram below to determine the best time to take yours (note: vitamin D can be taken with your multivitamin during a meal):
+However, if you are currently taking other supplements such as fish oil, calcium, magnesium, iron, zinc, or probiotics, refer to the diagram to determine the best time to take yours (note: vitamin D can be taken with your multivitamin during a meal):